19 Aug 2021

-Svelte vs. React vs. Angular - Why Svelte is more environmental friendly
+Svelte vs. React vs. Angular - Why Svelte is more environmentally friendly

-There are many frameworks and compilers out there, but which one is the most environmental friendly and which is the easiest to get started with?
+There are many frameworks and compilers out there, but which one is the most environmentally friendly, and which is the easiest to get started with?
 To find the answers we need to figure out how easy each framework is to get started with and how big the build size is once we push it to production.

-In this article we will talk about each framework and the possible environmental impact it has when using them for bigger web applications.
-There aren’t much focus on making the internet more sustainable and that’s why we open the topic.
+In this article, we will talk about each framework and the possible environmental impact it has when using them for bigger web applications.
+There isn’t much focus on making the internet more sustainable and that’s why we open the topic.
 The more developers and website owners we get on board the green road the less the internet will set its print on our yearly CO2 emissions.

 What is the difference between a framework and a compiler?

 A framework is known to be a skeleton where we will build our web application or software.
-Frameworks often contains lots of unused functions, a compiler etc. A framework only defines the concept of a web application and the web application itself defines the end product.
-Many web developers today are using frameworks to build larger web applications since it in many cases are easier.
-Frameworks such as React and Angular are very popular and they give the developers many useful tools, but it also forces you to use defined methods such as Virtual DOM.
+Frameworks often contain lots of unused functions, a compiler, etc. A framework only defines the concept of a web application and the web application itself defines the end product.
+Many web developers today are using frameworks to build larger web applications since in many cases are easier.
+Frameworks such as React and Angular are very popular and they give developers many useful tools, but it also forces you to use defined methods such as Virtual DOM.

 What is Svelte?

 Svelte is a modern and different approach to building web applications.
 Frameworks such as React make use of a virtual DOM and most of what is happening is happening directly in the browser.
 With Svelte it is different.
 Svelte is a compiler and that means all the action happens directly in the development stage instead of in the browser.
 This means that once the compilation is done, your whole web application would have turned into code that can be used by a browser.